orval-labs/orval/docs/src/pages/reference/configuration/output.md

   return promise;
 };

+// In some case with react-query and swr you want to be able to override the return error type so you can also do it here like this export type ErrorType<Error> = AxiosError<Error>;
 ```

 - If your file have some alias you will also need to define them in the mutator object.